geoserver/geoserver/doc/en/developer/source/policies/pull_request.rst

 Pull Requests
 =============

 As with most open source project GeoServer is very happy to accept pull requests from the community.
-Contributions from the community have been a source of some of the best bug fixes and improvements in GeoServer and is a great way to give back to the project.
+Contributions from the community have been a source of some of the best bug fixes and improvements in GeoServer and contributing is a great way to give back to the project.

 This document is a guide designed to help contributors in successfully submitting a pull request: